n04x/n04x.github.io/kanto-money.md

     </li>
 </ol>

-- **Abomasnow** is 4x more susceptible to Fire attacks and weak to Fighting, Flying, Poison, Rock, Bug, and Steel attacks.
+- **Abomasnow** is 4x more susceptible to Fire attacks and weak to Fighting, Flying, Poison, Rock, Bug, and Steel
 - **Blissey** and **Clefable** is a Normal type.
-She's weak to Fighting attacks but immune to Ghost moves.
+She's weak to Fighting attacks but immune to Ghost
 - **Cherrim**, **Lilligant**, **Whimsicott**, **Tangrowth** and **Bellossom** are Grass types.
-They're weak to Flying, Poison, Bug, Fire, and Ice attacks.
-Because of her berry, the first Fire attack to hit Cherrim will deal half damage.
+They're weak to Flying, Poison, Bug, Fire, and Ice  Because of her berry, the first Fire attack to hit Cherrim will deal half damage.
 - **Cradily** is Rock/Grass.
-She's weak to Fighting, Bug, Steel, and Ice attacks.
+She's weak to Fighting, Bug, Steel, and Ice
 - **Dewgong** is Water/Ice.
-She's weak to Fighting, Rock, Grass, and Electric attacks.
+She's weak to Fighting, Rock, Grass, and Electric
 - **Dragonite** is Dragon/Flying.
-She's 4x more susceptible to Ice attacks, weak to Rock and Dragon attacks, and immune to Ground moves.
+She's 4x more susceptible to Ice attacks, weak to Rock and Dragon attacks, and immune to Ground
 - **Exeggutor** is a Grass/Psychic.
-She's 4x more susceptible to Bug attacks and weak to Flying, Poison, Ghost, Fire, Ice, and Dark attacks.
+She's 4x more susceptible to Bug attacks and weak to Flying, Poison, Ghost, Fire, Ice, and Dark
 - **Jumpluff** is a Grass/Flying.
-She's 4x more susceptible to Ice attacks, weak to Flying, Poison, Rock, and Fire attacks, and immune to Ground moves.
+She's 4x more susceptible to Ice attacks, weak to Flying, Poison, Rock, and Fire attacks, and immune to Ground
 - **Marowak** is a Ground type.
-She's weak to Water, Grass, and Ice attacks but immune to Electric moves.
+She's weak to Water, Grass, and Ice attacks but immune to Electric
 - **Ninetales** is a Fire type.
-She's weak to Ground, Rock, and Water attacks.
+She's weak to Ground, Rock, and Water
 - **Parasect** is Bug/Grass.
-She's 4x more susceptible to Flying and Fire moves and weak to Poison, Rock, Bug, and Ice attacks.
+She's 4x more susceptible to Flying and Fire moves and weak to Poison, Rock, Bug, and Ice
 - **Shiftry** is Grass/Dark.
-She's 4x more susceptible to Bug attacks, weak to Fighting, Flying, Poison, Fire, and Ice attacks, and immune to Psychic moves.
+She's 4x more susceptible to Bug attacks, weak to Fighting, Flying, Poison, Fire, and Ice attacks, and immune to Psychic
 - **Roserade**, **Victreebel**, **Venusaur** and **Vileplume** are Grass/Poison types.
-They're weak to Flying, Fire, Psychic, and Ice attacks.
+They're weak to Flying, Fire, Psychic, and Ice

 <h2 id="sabrina">Sabrina</h2>
 ![Sabrina]({{site.url}}/assets/images/trainers/sabrina.gif)